smlee2051/KoreaUniv/Forecasting-LMS-Login-Frequency/README.md

 ## 📁 Code Structure: Model Groups and Source Repositories

-This repository organizes time series forecasting models into three experimental groups.
+This repository organizes time series models into three experimental groups.
 Each group is based on an open-source GitHub repository, and has been modified for unified experimentation and benchmarking.

 ### 🔹 models_group1 – Transformer-based